frasalute/frasalute/README.md

 ### About Me

-- **Master's Thesis**: Developing an academic chatbot focused on content generation and factual knowledge
+- **Master's Thesis**: Developing an academic chatbot focused on content generation red-teamed and knowledge retrieval with GraphRAG
 - **Current Focus**:
   - Vision and Image Processing
   - Mathematical Optimization and Modeling